MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

    ![Step18 UI Setup New User Created](media/Step18-UI_Setup_New_User_Created.jpg)

-1. Now going back to the UI interface, populated the Service Account username and password and click on “Verify”.
+1. Now going back to the UI interface, populated the Service Account username and password and click on “Verify” to check that the service account can logon using the specified credentials, and to grant it the *Logon as a Service* permission..
 The pop-up window should confirm that the Service Account has been granted the Logon as a service permission.

    ![Step19 UI Setup Account Verify](media/Step19-UI_Setup_Account_Verify.jpg)